 Engage Beyond the Program: Connect, Meet, Gather

-Move forward your goals by inviting key partners to a private meeting on a specific issue area or project in order to advance your goals and priorities.
+Invite key partners to a private meeting on a specific issue area or project in order to advance your goals and priorities.

-After a full day of programming, wind down and connect with other participants at a range of social events.
+After a full day of programming, wind down and network with other participants at a range of social events.